justinrgarrard/world-of-naevis.net/docs/gear/index.md

 #### Pack Limitations

 Adventurers store their [loot](../adventuring/loot/index) and other items in containers on their person.
-An adventurer can have at most **one backpack and two pouches**.
 The contents of containers are limited by weight and volume.

 {: .mundane-item}
 > **Backpack**